 - Call an old friend whom you feel comfortable with.
 There might be at least one person in your life with whom you feel comfortable.
 You might also try calling that person as a means to step out of isolation and loneliness.

 - Get professional help.
 Sometimes we pull away because we are hurt or we are fearful of getting hurt again.
 It’s helpful to have a therapist to help work through the places in which you feel distant or detached from life.
 Keep in mind that experiences in recovery can be difficult, and these challenging experiences can also create the desire to pull away from others.
 What you’re experiencing in recovery might be another reason to seek extra professional support.
-By doing so, you might feel more empowered to face the challenges of recovery while also exploring the tendency to isolate from others.
+By doing so, you might feel more empowered to face the challenges of recovery while also exploring the tendency to isolate yourself from others.

 - Try spending time with others.
 After you’ve done some of your own exploration of why you might be isolating, see what it’s like for you to do something fun with a friend.
 You might notice that your thoughts have gotten the better of you and that actually spending time with others was worthwhile.